 Yes.
-During your donation appointment, VHEC Collections staff will note how donors prefer to be credited in catalogue records, exhibition captions and publications.
+During your donation appointment, staff will note how donors prefer to be credited in catalogue records, exhibition captions and publications.

-Can I support the VHEC Collections in ways other than donating materials?
+Can I support the collections in ways other than donating materials?

 Processing, describing, properly housing and preserving archival records, artefacts and library materials involves significant staff time, space and specialized resources.
-Donors who wish to support Collections work at the VHEC can donate directly on the Collections website (collections.vhec.org).
+Donors who wish to support collections work can call the VHEC or donate online.
+The VHEC is particularly grateful for support in the following areas: